httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 POST and PATCH requests can appear to convey partial representations but are semantically acting on resources.
-The enclosed representation, including its metadata refers to that action.
+The enclosed representation, including its metadata, refers to that action.

 In these requests the representation digest MUST be computed on the representation-data of that action.